Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/observability/shopper_insights/_index.md

     ![A screenshot showing the Industrial Assets Health menu of dashboards](./img/grafana_menu_si.png)

-- From this view, users can view real-time telemetry from industrial assets and filter by store and time dimension.
+- From this view, users can view real-time telemetry from Shopper Insights zones and filter by store and time dimension.

     ![A screenshot showing the industrial assets Grafana dashboard](./img/grafana_shopper_insights_dashboard.png)